pvyver/pvyver.github.io/docs/about.md

 ---

 I'm Philip Van de Vyver, I live near Antwerp, Belgium.
+As a `Microsoft` enthusiast I love their products and the vision they stand for.

 ## Career
- I’m professionally active since ~2000 and covered a lot of jobs.
+I’m professionally active since ~2000.
-Starting as a System Administrator, I developed myself into a Microsoft enthusiast.

-A highlight in my career, was my job at Microsoft, where I worked as a Premier Field Engineer with a focus on System Center Operations Manager and Microsoft Azure.
+A highlight in my career, was my job at Microsoft, I worked as a Premier Field Engineer with a focus on `System Center Operations Manager` and `Microsoft Azure`.
 While working at Microsoft, I saw a lot of Enterprise customers all over Europe.

-Due to family reasons, I decided to become a Freelance Consultant.
+Travel became tough for me family wise and I decided to become a Freelance Consultant.
 This is what I currently do, my current customer is a Cloud Service Provider with a VERY strong focus on Microsoft Azure.

-My current core is Cloud Solutions Architect, where help customers with their Cloud Journey, in any kind of stage.
+My current role is `Cloud Solutions Architect`, where I help customers with their cloud adoption journey, in any kind of stage.

 ## Hobbies
-When sitting at a desk most of the time, I like doing some sports in my free time.
+Because I'm sitting at a desk most of the time, I need some physical excersise.

 I like to be on the water doing, Windsurfing, Kitesurfing, Wing surfing, …